 - Increase public transport mode share to 30% of all trips by 2031 (from 9% in 2016) and reduce private car trips to 53% (from 74%), and so remove the need for new roads.

 - More peak hour train services

-- Doing a feasibility study for a new Inner West Orbital passenger rail route from Newport to Sunshine to Broadmeadows, past major housing development sites at Bradmill and Precinct 15.
+- Start planning a new Inner West Orbital passenger rail route from Newport to Sunshine to Broadmeadows, past major housing development sites at Bradmill and Precinct 15.

 Boost existing train services by running a train at least every 10 minutes, 7 days a week from 7am to 9pm (plus more at peak times), on the Watergardens and Werribee Lines, meaning there is no need for a timetable - passengers can just “turn up and go”.
 Williamstown, Altona Loop and Sunbury passengers would get a train at least every 20 minutes, 7 days a week